How to perform Reclining Bound Angle Pose

 When to use Supta Baddha Konasana?

-Organically, the pose increases blood supply to the abdomen and pelvis.
+The pose increases blood supply to the abdomen and pelvis.
 It is beneficial to the urinary tract and tones the kidneys and prostate.
 During menstruation, it can offer relief from abdominal cramps.
 The action of bringing the feet together and working to bring the knees to the floor helps to release the inner groins and hips.
 Lying over a bolster helps you go deeper into the pose with less effort.
 For this reason, it can be very therapeutic and can go a long way in relieving back pain.
 Moreover, the opening in your chest will allow for an increased flow of oxygen, and this can have very positive and soothing effects on your mind.